scalameta/metals/docs/installation-users.md

 ---

 ## Sorry, nothing to see here

 Metals is still under active development and it's not intended for general use.

-If you want to contribute to the project, head over to the documentation for contributors.
+Please see [getting started](getting-started-contributors.md) if you want to contribute to the Metals codebase.